 Aggravated Forms Of Voluntarily Causing Hurt

-Certain actions elevate the offence of Voluntarily Causing hurt to a more serious crime under Singapore law, carrying more severe penalties.
-These aggravated forms can involve using dangerous weapons or the intent to deter a public servant from performing their duties.
+These aggravated forms may involve the use of dangerous weapons or an intent to deter a public servant from performing their duties.

 Causing Harm With Dangerous Weapons

-Dangerous weapons could include knives and firearms to acid and other harmful chemicals.
+Dangerous weapons could include knives and firearms, as well as acid and other harmful chemicals.
 The law considers the act of causing hurt and the potential for the weapon to cause grievous hurt or even death.
-Thus, this offence is treated more strictly by the criminal Court, often leading to imprisonment for a term, heavier fines, or even corporal punishment such as caning.

-Intent To Deter Public Servant From Doing His Duty
+Intent To Deter A Public Servant From Doing His Duty

-When a person found guilty of causing hurt has done so to prevent a public servant from performing their job, the criminal Court sees this as a grave offence that impacts not just the individual but also societal function and order.
-Therefore, the penalties for this form of Voluntarily Causing hurt are even more severe and can range from a longer term of imprisonment to more significant fines.
+When a person found guilty of causing harm has done so to prevent a public servant from performing their duties, the criminal Court considers this a grave offence that affects not only the individual but also social order and function.

 Penalties For Voluntarily Causing Hurt In Singapore